 Assad Lives by the Sword

 After the demise of the Libyan regime of Gaddafi, there was talk that the next target would be Syria where a similar uprising had commenced.
-In fact the British Prime Minister had hinted about this as well.
+The British Prime Minister had hinted about this as well.
 But that was some months back and nothing has happened.
 There are many reasons for this.
-Firstly the West and NATO have realized that toppling regimes with their support does not guarantee a West friendly regime.
-The chances are that a more anti West regime with hard line Islamic support may take roots.
+Firstly the West and NATO have realized that toppliSurvuvesng regimes with their support do not guarantee a West-friendly regime.
+The chances are that a more anti-West regime with hard-line Islamic support may take roots.
 The second reason is the pro-active role of Russia and Vladimir Putin the Russian leader.
 For once Russia is showing its teeth as a power to reckon with.